barberd/cocousbserial/README.md

 Download 6551usb-fabrication.zip, then upload it to your PCB manufacturer of choice when asked to provide Gerber files.
 Usually this is found under a 'Quote' option on the website.
 Search "pcb manufacturing" on any major search engine to get several manufacturers.

 Some may have ordered boards and have extra available.
-Reach out don #&40; dgb3.net to explore this.
+Reach out to don &#40; dgb3.net to explore this.